-The Sonos One is a really capable speaker for its size and price and the ability to pair it with more makes it a real home system centrepiece.
-The smart assistants work really well allowing you to get a high-end speaker with the latest voice controls without the compromise on quality.
+It is a really capable speaker for its size and price and the ability to pair it with more makes it a real home system centerpiece.
+The smart assistants work really well allowing you to get a high-end speaker with the latest voice controls without the compromising on quality.

 As one of the most affordable smart speakers out there, the Amazon Echo Dot (opens in new tab) really does offer a lot for the price.
 It's not going to sound as good as more expensive speakers but it still offers loud sound and superb voice recognition.
 You don't get Zigbee on here but can still control the smart home well using that Alexa smart assistant.
 A top affordable choice for filling your home with smart speakers.